Luke Maile

-Luke Richard Maile (born February 6, 1991) is an American professional baseball catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Toronto Blue Jays, Milwaukee Brewers, Cleveland Guardians, Cincinnati Reds, and Kansas City Royals.
+Luke Richard Maile (born February 6, 1991) is an American professional baseball catcher for the Kansas City Royals of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays, Toronto Blue Jays, Milwaukee Brewers, Cleveland Guardians, and Cincinnati Reds.
 Before his professional career, Maile played baseball for Covington Catholic High School and the University of Kentucky.

 Amateur career

 Maile attended Covington Catholic High School in Park Hills, Kentucky.
 While there, he set school records for batting average, on-base percentage, hits, walks, runs scored, runs batted in (RBIs), doubles, and triples.
 Maile was named The Cincinnati Enquirers Player of the Year three times and was named Kentucky's Mr. Baseball in his senior year.
 He graduated in 2009.

 The Boston Red Sox selected Maile in the 43rd round of the 2009 Major League Baseball draft, but he did not sign as he believed they did not offer enough money.
 Instead, Maile chose to enroll at the University of Kentucky, playing college baseball for the Kentucky Wildcats.
 In 2011, he played in three collegiate summer baseball games for the Cotuit Kettleers of the Cape Cod Baseball League.
 In 2012, his junior year, Maile won the Southeastern Conference (SEC) Player of the Week Award twice, was an All-SEC Second Team member, and was a semifinalist for the Golden Spikes Award and the Dick Howser Trophy.
 That season, he hit .319 with 12 home runs and 9 stolen bases in 62 games.